Google search results omits Biden’s presidency

 Meta communications director Andy Stone offered a defense in a post on X.

-“People were not made to automatically follow any of the official Facebook or Instagram accounts for the President, Vice President or First Lady,” Stone said on X. “Those accounts are managed by the White House so with a new administration, the content on those pages changes.”“It may take some time for follow and unfollow requests to go through as these accounts change hands,” Stone said on Threads.
+“People were not made to automatically follow any of the official Facebook or Instagram accounts for the President, Vice President or First Lady,” Stone said on X. “Those accounts are managed by the White House so with a new administration, the content on those pages changes.”

+And on Threads, Stone said: “It may take some time for follow and unfollow requests to go through as these accounts change hands.”

 Join our commenting forum